 KeyShot is all centered on providing users a quick experience in design.
-It comes with a powerful renderer that gives users an in depth view of every element in the design such as lighting, materiality, camera angles and geometry.
+It comes with a powerful and quick as a wink render that gives users an in depth view of every element in the design such as lighting, materiality, camera angles and geometry.

 - A great tool if you’re dealing with workflow issues as it eliminates problems related to drafting and drafting views.

 - Keyshot is light weight and easily rivals many industry standards including Blender, 3ds Max and Gimp.

 - It’s a streamlined software less cumbersome in navigation than most other softwares.